 Snow is a collection of ice crystals formed when water vapor in the air freezes

-Snow is created in clouds through the following process:
+Snow is formed in clouds through the following process:

 1. Water vapor cools and turns into ice crystals.

-2. The crystals grow and take on a hexagonal shape.
+2. The crystals grow into a hexagonal shape.

 3. The crystals stick together to form snowflakes.